About Crypto Monitoring

 Crypto and Chainalysis rules

-The bundle of Crypto rules are based on our natively integrated Crystal logic.
+The Crypto rules are based on our natively integrated Crystal logic.
 They are intended to process transactions in crypto currencies and check the crypto currency exchanges.
-The crypto rules can be customized for any of your business needs.
-All alerts with detailed explanations will be shown right in our Dashboard.

 There are 4 pre-made rules in the Crypto bundle:

-• Privacy coin
+• Crypto Monitoring (Crystal): Privacy coin

 The Chainalysis rules should be set up on your side in the Chainalysis dashboard.
 Then, we will get the signals from Chainalysis in accordance with the work of their system.
-To check out what exactly triggered an alert, you willl need to navigate to the Chainalysis dashboard.
+To check out what exactly triggered an alert, you will need to navigate to the Chainalysis dashboard.

 There are 3 pre-made rules in the Chainalysis bundle:

-Both of the pre-made rule bundles can be found in the Rules Library section:
+Both of the pre-made rule bundles can be found in the Rules Library section.

 Compliance with Travel Rule

-The crypto transactions exceeding a specific threshold will be screened on the risks associated with criminal financial activities, as is required in the FATF Travel Rule recommendation.
 The Sumsub Travel Rule solution can be seamlessly implemented since it perfectly works with the rest of the products belonging to the Sumsub ecosystem, such as, for example — Transactions monitoring.

 How it works